foxprimegames/Little-Known-Galaxy-Parser/README.md

 cutscenes_build_tree.py --<br>
   Builds a tree of cutscenes to follow in an order.

+cutscenes_courting.py --<br>
+  Creates a file for each of the RNPCs, with their date cinematic dialogue.

+captain_rank_numbers.py --<br>
+  Data dump of different ways to earn exp for the captain rank.

+friendship_points.py --<br>
+  Data dump of how to earn frienship points and their amounts for different actions.

 # Util Scripts --<br>
 guid_utils.py - All of the mapping stuff in one place. unity_yaml_loader.py - Custom constructor to handle Unity's specific YAML tags, in its own file for modularization, so it can be called from other scripts.